carlosmunoz/zanata-wiki/JAAS-Authentication.md

     mysql> SELECT r.name FROM HAccountRole AS r, HAccountMembership AS m WHERE m.accountId = (SELECT id FROM HAccount WHERE username = 'myusername') AND m.memberOf = r.id;

 1. **SECURITY**: Zanata versions < 1.4 automatically create an internal user `admin` which must be disabled or deleted for security.
 To disable, visit the page `Administration/Manage Users` (as an administrator), click `Edit` on the line for `admin`, deselect `Account enabled`, then `Save`.

+(**Only for Zanata 2.0 and above**) It is possible to define admin users in the zanata.properties file:

+      `zanata.security.admin.users = user1,user2`

+The property above must contain a comma-separated list of user names.
+Zanata will check that these users have administrator privileges every time they log in, or in case the user doesn't yet exist, when they are created.
+This feature is recommended for the first time Zanata is started, and to avoid being locked out of the system at any time.
+However it is not meant to be used to manage admin users system wide.

 # Examples